 Make sure, while reading your legal brief, readers retain the relevant information before they move on to the subject line of the context.
 To put it across in a simple way, try to limit your introductory clauses to up to four words.

 7. Use the right professional pitch that sounds natural, not casual:

-Attorneys are taught the law school kind of English that they should use while writing any legal brief or case.
-Despite their Standard English, many inexperienced lawyers blithely forget their tone of being of a professional and end up writing informal things.
+Attorneys are taught the law school kind of English that they should use while writing any brief.
+How do you brief a legal case?
+It is matter of concern for lawyers.
+Despite Standard English, many inexperienced lawyers blithely forget their tone of being professional and end up writing informal things.

 8. Proofread everything twice:

 Attorneys should always read whatever they have written in their legal brief.
 Cross-verify the documents or answers provided by the client to make sure that you have briefed the case properly.